South Dakota Court Records

 - Report the defaulter to the credit agencies

-To get back child support payments owed by defaulting parents, individuals can request assistance from the state’s child support division (DCSS).
-Requesters will have to pay the $5 application fee to get the DCSS involved although most persons qualify for a fee waiver.
+Individuals may request assistance from the state’s child support division (DCSS) to get back child support payments owed by defaulting parents.
+Requesters are required to pay the $5 application fee to get the DCSS involved, although most persons qualify for a fee waiver.

 Defaulting parents may face serious consequences, including jail time.
-The higher the owed amount of back child support, the more serious the possible penalties.
+The higher the amount of child support owed, the more serious the possible penalties.

-Alternatively, interested persons can file a contempt action themselves (but advisable through a lawyer).
+Alternatively, interested persons may file a contempt action themselves (but petitioners are generally advised to do so through a lawyer).

-The requester will be required to file a petition termed as “Order to Show Cause”, with a local court.
+The requester may be required to file a petition with a local court titled “Order to Show Cause”.